12 min read

 What is the difference between catch-up and cleanup bookkeeping?

 Catch-up bookkeeping means recording transactions for periods that were never done at all — you're behind and need to get current.
-Cleanup bookkeeping means the entries exist but are wrong, miscategorized, or unreconciled, so the job is fixing what's there.
+Cleanup bookkeeping means the entries exist but are wrong, miscategorized, missing, and unreconciled, so the job is fixing what's there.
 Many real projects are both: catch up the missing months, then clean up the mess that's already in the file.

 How long does it take to clean up messy books?